-Vermentino has been made in Australia for less than 20 years, but it has steadily been growing to become an important player in the burgeoning market of emerging grape varieties in this country.
+Vermentino has been made in Australia for 20 years, but it has steadily been growing to become an important player in the burgeoning market of emerging grape varieties in this country.
 It’s predominantly a coastal variety, with its most famous growing areas in France’s southern regions of Languedoc-Roussillon and Provence, as well as in the Italian regions of Liguria, Tuscany and Sardinia.
 In Australia, it has found coastal homes, such as in McLaren Vale, but the bulk of it is grown further inland, with it adapting well to warmer climates when handled carefully in the vineyard.
 Now grown in well over 20 regions, vermentino has become a readily recognised name for more curious consumers, so we thought it timely to check in to see exactly where Australian vermentino is at with a Deep Dive.

 We gathered every Australian varietal vermentino we could find and set our expert panel the task of finding the wines that compelled the most.
 All wines were tasted blind, and each panellist named their top six wines.
 Below are the wines that made the panellists’ top-six selections from the tasting.